luozhihua/sublime-vue-formatter/README.md

 ## About
 This is a Sublime Text 2 and 3 plugin allowing you to format your HTML, CSS/Less/Sass, ES5/ES6/ES7 and JSON code.
 It based on `HTML-CSS-JS Prettify`.
 The formatters are written in JavaScript, so you'll need something (node.js) to interpret JavaScript code outside the browser.

-This will work with either Vue components, HTML, CSS/LESS/SCSS, ES5/ES6/ES7 and JSON files.
+This will work with either VUE Components, HTML, CSS/LESS/SCSS, ES5/ES6/ES7 and JSON files.

 ## Installation
 First of all, be sure you have [node.js](http://nodejs.org/#download) installed in order to run the beautifier.
 After you've installed node.js, you will need to setup this plugin.